Quote vs Invoice vs Receipt: What's the Difference?

 What is a receipt?

-A receipt acknowledges that payment was received.
-It backs up both sides if questions come later.
-See what to include in a receipt for a practical checklist.
+A receipt documents that payment was received.
+It supports reconciliation for the payer and payee.
+See what to include in a receipt for a checklist.